Elinor-ai/wizard_chat_bot/docs/company-intel-spec.md

 Uses the same main-company resolution as /companies/me.

-Fetches related companyJobs for that company.
+Fetches related discoveredJobs for that company.

 Response: